Luis0lo/codewars-vault/README.md

 ![Codewarrior Profile Badge](https://www.codewars.com/users/withLuis/badges/large
 )

-**This repository only contains some of the katas I have done up to this pooit**
+**This repository only contains some of the katas I have done up to this point**

 | # | Title | Solution | Difficulty |